kotopes1/crypto-hardware-wallet/README.md

 5: put it in your env/config vars instead of your normal password

-Above step were taking numerous times before submission, and its something I have to look at and work on.
+Above steps were taking numerous times before submission, and its something I have to look at and work on.
 ___

 **Convig Vars**